 Most people I know who do interesting, creative (dream) work went through years of this.
 We know our (dream) work doesn’t have this special thing that we want it to have.
 We all go through this.

 And if you are just starting out or you are still in this phase, you gotta know it’s normal and the most important thing you can do is do a lot of (dream) work.
-Put yourself on a deadline so that every week you will finish one more step towards accomplishing your dream and getting better at it
+Put yourself on a deadline so that every week you will finish one more step towards accomplishing your dream and getting better at its story.

-It is only by going through a volume of (dream) work that you will close that gap, and your (dream) work will be as good as your dream vision
+It is only by going through a volume of (dream) work that you will close that gap, and your (dream) work will be as good as your dream vision ambitions.

 And I took longer to figure out how to do this than anyone I’ve ever met.

-It’s gonna take awhile (for your dreams to come true).
-It’s normal to take awhile.
+It’s gonna take a while (for your dreams to come true).
+It’s normal to take a while.
 You’ve just gotta fight your way through (all the crap that gets thrown your way).

 Thank you Ira for putting into words what needs to be said to all dreamers seeking to make their dreams come true.
 Your words will inspire many dreamers to stick with their dream and carry on!